--Engages the member and parent/legal representative throughout CSEDW enrollment;
+-Engages the member and parent/caregiver/legal representative throughout CSEDW enrollment;

--Assembles the PCSPT, including the member and his/her parent/legal representative;
+-Assembles the MDT, including the member and his/her parent/caregiver/legal representative;

--Helps to identify strengths and needs of the member and parent/legal representative as a precursor to PCSP development;
+-Helps to identify strengths and needs of the member and parent/caregiver/legal representative as a precursor to ISP development;

--Leads PCSP meetings;
+-Leads ISP meetings;

--Develops and updates PCPSP in partnership with the member and parent/legal representative that is reflective of the member's and parent/legal representative's priorities, individualized, strengths-based, related to all life domains, coordinated with any psychiatric treatment received through other providers, focused on developmental tasks, resiliency and wellness, inclusive of safety issues, targeted to address assessment indicators (e.g., CANS), and oriented towards discharge readiness;
+-Develops and updates ISP in partnership with the member and parent/caregiver/legal representative that is reflective of the member's and parent/caregiver/legal representative's priorities, individualized, strengths-based, related to all life domains, coordinated with any psychiatric treatment received through other providers, focused on developmental tasks, resiliency and wellness, inclusive of safety issues, targeted to address assessment indicators (e.g., CANS), and oriented towards discharge readiness;

--Administers the CANS to the member at any identified 'significant life event(s),' in preparation for the annual PCSP development, as well as for the member's six (6) month PCSPT meeting;
+-Administers the CANS to the member at any identified 'significant life event(s),' in preparation for the annual ISP development, as well as for the member's six (6) month MDT meeting;

--Works with the MCO Care Manager to identify service providers, natural supports, and other community resources to meet member and parent/legal representative needs and make necessary referrals to include behavioral health, health, and dental care providers;
+-Works with the MCO Care Manager to identify service providers, natural supports, and other community resources to meet member and parent/caregiver/legal representative needs and make necessary referrals to include behavioral health, health, and dental care providers;

-- Facilitates connections with identified resources and providers; advocacy which includes the process of helping to empower members and parents/legal representatives to initiate and sustain interactions that support their overall wellness, interceding on their behalf when necessary to gain access to needed services and supports;
+- Facilitates connections with identified resources and providers; advocacy which includes the process of helping to empower members and parents/caregivers/legal representatives to initiate and sustain interactions that support their overall wellness, interceding on their behalf when necessary to gain access to needed services and supports.

--Documents and maintains all documentation regarding the PCSP and all revisions to the PCSP;
+-Documents and maintains all documentation regarding the ISP and all revisions to the ISP;

--Monitors the implementation of PCSP, making sure the member and parent/legal representative are receiving the services identified in PCSP; on-going assessment and documentation of the member and parent/legal representative's strengths and needs, progress towards achieving goals, and efficacy of delivered services; -Maintains communication among all team members;
+-Monitors the implementation of ISP, making sure the member and parent/caregiver/legal representative are receiving the services identified in ISP; on-going assessment and documentation of the member and parent/caregiver/legal representative's strengths and needs, progress towards achieving goals, and efficacy of delivered services;

+-Maintains communication among all team members;

--Consults with the family and other team members to make sure the services the member and parents/legal representatives are receiving continue to meet their needs, and assembles the team to make necessary adjustments and revisions;
+-Consults with the family and other team members to make sure the services the member and parents/caregivers/legal representatives are receiving continue to meet their needs, and assembles the team to make necessary adjustments and revisions;

--Initiates and coordinates discharge and after-care planning; linkage and referral to services and supports as specified in the PCSP; this encompasses identifying local resources and services for use during both enrollment and discharge planning, sharing information with the member and parent/legal representative on relevant resources and service providers, including local family support programs, advisors and advocates; engaging the member and parent/legal representative in making informed choices;
+-Initiates and coordinates discharge and after-care planning; linkage and referral to services and supports as specified in the ISP; this encompasses identifying local resources and services for use during both enrollment and discharge planning, sharing information with the member and parent/caregiver/legal representative on relevant resources and service providers, including local family support programs, advisors and advocates; engaging the member and parent/caregiver/legal representative in making informed choices.

--Meets in person monthly with the member and his/her parent/legal representative in the member's home to verify services are delivered in a safe environment, in accordance with the PCSP, and appropriately documented and that the person receiving services continues to meet financial eligibility.
+-Meets in person monthly with the member and his/her parent/caregiver/legal representative in the member's home to verify services are delivered in a safe environment, in accordance with the ISP, and appropriately documented and that the person receiving services continues to meet financial eligibility.
 The purpose of these visits is to determine progress of the person receiving services and resources, assess achievement of training objectives, to identifying unmet needs and provide for the appropriate support as necessary;

-- Acts as the primary CSEDW contact for the member, parent/legal representative, or other PCSPT members;
+- Acts as the primary CSEDW contact for the member, parent/caregiver/legal representative, or other MDT members;

-- Manages and warehouses all information related to member, parent/legal representative, or other PCSPT member issues, questions, critical incidents, etc. and will work to ensure all such items are addressed; and
+- Manages and warehouses all information related to member, parent/caregiver/legal representative, or other MDT member issues, questions, critical incidents, etc. and will work to ensure all such items are addressed

-- Facilitates the development and implementation of an individualized transition plan for members who will reach the Waiver's maximum age limit.
+- Facilitates the development and implementation of an individualized transition plan for members who will reach the Waiver's maximum age limit